-Note that SDKs provide ways to set log levels for SDK internal logging (currently provided via XCode or Android Studio console).
+The KeenASR SDK allows you to set log levels for SDK internal logging (currently provided via XCode or Android Studio console).
 Setting the log level to debug may reveal additional information that may help you resolve the issue you are facing.

-On iOS, due to the size of the library, iOS proof-of-concept project on Github uses git-lfs to manage library file.
+On iOS, due to the size of the library, the iOS proof-of-concept project on Github uses git-lfs to manage the library file.
 If git-lfs was not properly setup when you cloned the project, the library file at

 How to Report a Bug